Release Notes

 While preserving the power and functionality of Red Hat Single Sign-on, Red Hat build of Keycloak is faster, more flexible, and efficient.
 Red Hat build of Keycloak is an application built with Quarkus, which provides developers with flexibility and modularity.
 Quarkus provides a framework that is optimized for a container-first approach and provides many features for developing cloud-native applications.

-This release contains several fixed issues and fixes for the following CVEs:
+This release contains several fixed issues and CVE fixes.

 • CVE-2024-8698 Improper verification of SAML responses leading to privilege escalation in Red Hat build of Keycloak